DFE-Digital/bat-design-history/app/posts/find-teacher-training/2019-02-15-send-survey.md

 ## What does policy say?

 > “It is accurate to say that there are no SEND specialist courses.
 SEND is not a subject, and there is no allocation made to it.
-So the way that FIND advertises these is indeed potentially misleading.
+So the way that Find advertises these is indeed potentially misleading.
 SEND can only be offered in addition to generalist primary or secondary subject specialist training.
 >
 > Supporting advice to Criterion C2.3 describes SEND training as an ‘additional specialism’ as follows:
 >